goyalion17/js-game/README.md

 # js-game
-F5 or reload page - start a new game mouse click (anywhere on the page) - the runner will jump so as not to get caught by the border guard
+1) F5 or reload page - start a new game

+2)mouse click (anywhere on the page) - the runner will jump so as not to get caught by the border guard